japila-books/spark-sql-internals/docs/spark-sql-properties.md

 This setting is used in Spark SQL tests to have enough parallelism to expose issues that will not be exposed with a single partition.
 Only positive values are used.

-Use link:spark-sql-SQLConf.adoc#minNumPostShufflePartitions[SQLConf.minNumPostShufflePartitions] method to access the current value.
+Use [SQLConf.minNumPostShufflePartitions](SQLConf.md#minNumPostShufflePartitions) method to access the current value.

 | [[spark.sql.adaptive.shuffle.targetPostShuffleInputSize]] *spark.sql.adaptive.shuffle.targetPostShuffleInputSize*